exasim-project/exasim-project.github.io/content/workpackages.md

 high-performance computers and cloud computing platforms.

 # **WP4** - HPC capable inflow and outflow conditions
+High-fidelity, scale-resolving numerical simulations of turbulent flows often require appropriate inflow- and outflow boundary conditions at the boundaries of the simulated domain.
+These boundary conditions are typically unknown a priori, are costly to retrieve and require an unnecessary extension of the computational domain (and thus cost) far beyond the region of interest.
+WP4 aims at reducing the computational cost and increase the accuracy of scale-resolving simulations by implementing in OpenFOAM state of the art methods for generating physically-sound synthetic turbulence at the inflow boundary and unconditionally-stable, non-reflecting outflow boundary conditions in a computationally-efficient manner compatible with the Ginko framework.

 # **WP5** - Complex application cases wind energy
 # **WP6** - Dissemination